marciomat/reverse_engineering/picoctf/checkpass/README.md

 Since it looks like each line of the `if` statement is checking one character of the password, it means we can probably crack the password one character at a time!

 The first problem: We don't know which character of the password each line is checking since it's all scrambled.
-I couldn't figure out an easy way to trace back the position of each character (another win for the obfuscation!) so I decided to let my python script figure it out.
+I couldn't figure out an easy way to trace back the position of each character (another win for the obfuscation!) so I decided to let the python script figure it out.

 The principle is: